Order-Explicit Linearization of High-Dimensional $U$-Statistics: Proof of

 by the boundedness part of \cref{assu: moment linearity}.
 In turn, observe that

-where the first inequality follows from Honesty and Jensen's inequality, the second inequality follows from \cref{assu: moment smoothness}, Part (ii), and the definition of the shrinkage rate $\varepsilon_{b}$, and the third inequality follows from \cref{assu: moment smoothness}, Part (ii), and the normalization that $\sum_{i\in\mathsf{s}} \kappa(x,X_i,D_\mathsf{s},\xi) = 1$ almost surely.
-Thus, we obtain
+where the first inequality follows from Honesty and Jensen's inequality, the second inequality follows from \cref{assu: moment smoothness}, Part (ii), and the definition of the shrinkage rate \(\varepsilon_b\), and the third inequality follows from \cref{assu: moment smoothness}, Part (ii), and the normalization that \(\sum_{i\in\mathsf{s}}\kappa(x,X_i,D_{\mathsf{s}},\xi)=1\) almost surely.